-14. Guarante ees
+14. Guarantees

 a.
-Are there
+Are there any guarantees or warranties for any of the following:

+No Yes Don't know With title deeds Lost

-(i) Electrical work Don't Know
+(i) Electrical work \boxtimes

-(ii) Roofing Don't Know
+(ii) Roofing \boxtimes

-(iii) Central heating Don't Know
+(iii) Central heating \boxtimes

-(iv) National House Building Council (NHBC) Don't Know
+(iv) National House Building Council (NHBC) \boxtimes

-(v) Damp course Don't Know
+(v) Damp course \boxtimes

-(vi) Any other work or installations (for example, cavity wall insulation, underpinning, indemnity policy) Don't Know
+(vi) Any other work or installations? (for example, cavity wall insulation, underpinning, indemnity policy) \boxtimes

-b. ve answered yes or 'with title deeds', please give details of the work or one to which the guarantee(s) relate(s):
+b.
+If you have answered 'yes' or 'with title deeds', please give details of the work or installations to which the guarantee(s) relate(s):

-c. any outstanding claims under any of the guarantees listed above? ve answered yes, please give details: No
+c.
+Are there any outstanding claims under any of the guarantees listed above?
+If you have answered yes, please give details: □ Yes □ No

-15. Boundar ies
+15. Boundaries

-last 10 ye you are aware, has any boundary of your property been moved in the ears? ye answered yes, please give details: No
+So far as you are aware, has any boundary moved in the last 10 years?
+If you have answered yes, please give deta , oroperty been ☐ Yes ☑ No ☐ Don't kn ow

-16. Notices that affect your property In the past three years have you ever received a notice: a. advising that the owner of a neighbouring property has made a planning application?
-No b. that affects your property in some other way?
-No c. that requires you to do any maintenance, repairs or improvements to your property?
-No If you have answered yes to any of a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchaser of your property.

-Declaration by the seller(s)/or other authorised body or person(s)

-I/We confirm that the information in this form is true and correct to the e best of my/our knowle dge and belief.
+16. Notices that affect your property In the past three years have you ever received a notice: a. advising that the owner of a neighbouring property has made a planning application? ☐ Yes ☑ No b. that affects your property in some other way? ☐ Yes ☑ No c. that requires you to do any maintenance, repairs or improvements to your property? ☐ Yes ☑ No If you have answered yes to any of a-c above, please give the notices estate agent, including any notices which arrive at any time before the the purchaser of your property.
+Declaration by the seller(s)/or other authorised body or person(s) I/We confirm that the information in this form is true and correct to the best of my/our knowledge and belief.
+Sign ature(s): Date :

-Signature(s):

-Date: